 Listening is at the top of this list for a reason.
 It’s one of the most essential skills to develop if you want to become a better communicator.

+Have you heard of active listening?
 Active listening means fully concentrating on what is being said rather than just passively ‘hearing’ the speaker’s message.
+Being an active listener requires you to:

-• Approach each dialogue with the goal to learn something
+- approach each dialogue with the goal to learn something

 2. Openness